theRealMarkCastillo/psa-ai-frameworks/RED_FLAGS_CHECKLIST.md

 ---

 ### ⚠️ Borrowed Scientific Terms
-- Uses "coherence," "entropy," "quantum," "Laplacian"
+- Uses "coherence," "entropy," "quantum," "Laplacian," "category theory," "topological"
 - Not using terms in their technical meanings
+- Scientific language applied to subjective/spiritual concepts

 **Check**: Does this align with how these terms are used in the source field?

+**See also**: [THE_MATERIALIST_ESCAPE_HATCH.md](THE_MATERIALIST_ESCAPE_HATCH.md) for how scientific language can shift to philosophical when challenged.

 ---